ufal/npfl138/labs/faq.md

   PyTorch supports NVIDIA GPU or AMD GPU out of the box, you just need to select appropriate `--extra-index-url` when installing the packages.

+  If you encounter problems loading CUDA or cuDNN libraries, make sure your `LD_LIBRARY_PATH` does not contain paths to older CUDA/cuDNN libraries.

 - _**GPU** support on macOS_

   The support for Apple Silicon GPUs in PyTorch+Keras is currently not great.